lr42/gentle/README.md

 Gentle Break Reminder is meant to give you a gentle visual reminder to take a break without being annoying, but let you decide to take it when you're ready.
 It won't force you to take a break, or steal focus from whatever you're doing.
-(If you're in the middle of typing a sentence when it pops up, or playing a video game, you can keep typing or playing as normal.)
+(If you're in the middle of typing when it pops up, or playing a video game, you can keep typing or playing as normal.)
 All it does is give you a gentle nudge to take care of yourself.

 (Yes, I know that the glowing box can be a little disruptive when it first pops up in the middle of your screen, but you can easily move it